jspecify/jspecify/docs/docs/spec.md

 -   type arguments of a receiver parameter's type

-> In practice, we anticipate that tools will be able to infer the nullness of
-> these parts of implementation code without explicit annotation, and so we do
-> not recognize nullness annotations at those locations in this specification.

 All locations that are not explicitly listed as recognized are unrecognized.

 > Other notable unrecognized annotations include:
->
+> -   class declaration: For example, the annotation in `public @Nullable
+>     class Foo {}` is in an unrecognized location.
+> -   type-parameter declaration or a wildcard *itself*
+> -   any [type component] of a receiver parameter type
+> -   some additional intrinsically non-nullable locations:
 >     -   supertype in a class declaration
 >     -   thrown exception type
 >     -   exception parameter type
 >     -   enum constant declaration
 >     -   receiver parameter type
-> -   a class declaration: For example, the annotation in `public @Nullable
->     class Foo {}` is in an unrecognized location.
-> -   a type-parameter declaration or a wildcard *itself*
-> -   any [type component] of a receiver parameter type
 >
 > But note that types "inside" some of these locations can still be recognized,
 > such as a *type argument* of a supertype.